 UEI will address and resolve Complaints of Prohibited Conduct promptly and effectively.
-It is UEI's intent that the entire process for investigating and resolving Complaints be concluded within 60 calendar days following receipt of a Complaint.
+It is UEI's intent that the entire process for investigating and resolving Complaints be concluded promptly following receipt of a Complaint.
 However, the length of time will vary, making an investigation shorter or longer depending on the complexity of the investigation, the severity and extent of the misconduct, the quantity and availability of witnesses, and other factors of significance that may affect the length of the investigation.
-If the process cannot be completed within 60 calendar days from receipt of the Complaint, UEI shall notify the Complainant and Respondent in writing of the reasons for the delay and provide an estimated date of completion.